Reading Japanese Food Labels: Kanji Cheatsheet

 Price Labels

-Price labels usually contain information on when the product had been manufactured, the best before date, net quantity, production area, and, uh, the price.
-Below is a prime example.
-And if you see anything written in yellow and red, it’s usually a special promotion or a discounted product.
+Price labels usually contain information on when the product was manufactured, the best-before date, net quantity, production area, and, uh, the price.
+The above is a prime example.
+If you see anything written in yellow and red, it’s usually a special promotion or a discounted product.

 And if you’re cautious about where your food comes from, pay attention to the following words: